AshwinDeshpande96/option_pricing/_posts/survival_analysis/2025-07-23-background.markdown

 ### pmf/pdf

 The *pdf* or *pmf* is the unconditional probability that the event occurs at time $t$.
+In accordance with basic probability principles, it is required that the area under pdf/pmf is 1 & $f(x)$/$p(x)$ is non-negative for any $x$.
 From eq(1) we can define pdf in terms of the survival function as follows:

 $$S(x) = 1 - F(x)$$

+Taking the derivate with respect to x on both sides,

 $$\frac{d(S(x))}{dx} = \frac{d(1 - F(x))}{dx} = -\frac{d(F(x))}{dx}$$